bblommers/moto/docs/docs/proxy_mode.rst

 Proxy Mode
 ================================

-Moto has can be run as a proxy.
-All the official AWS SDK's can be configured to use this proxy.  :raw-html:`<br />` Instead of sending requests through to AWS, Moto will mock them.
+Moto can be run as a proxy, intercepting all requests to AWS and mocking them instead.  :raw-html:`<br />` Some of the benefits:
+ - Easy to configure for all SDK's
+ - Can be reached by Lambda containers, allowing you to mock service-calls inside a Lambda-function

 Installation
 -------------